alcros33/HandDigit/README.md

 # HandDigit
 My first MLPack Machine Learning Project.

-THe main goal was to predict the number from a Dataset of sign language digit photographs with an over-simplistic approach using K-nn algorithm.
+The main goal was to predict the number from a Dataset of sign language digit photographs with an over-simplistic approach using K-nn algorithm.

 ## Requirements
 * OpenCV